Outgoing Domestic Mail Policies

 Once you know the shape of your mail, visit the USPS Postage Price Calculator to determine which service is right for you.

 Some things cannot be mailed or can be mailed only in small quantities for safety and legal reasons.
 Also, some items can jam or damage the mailing machines and can cause serious injury to the USPS employees and equipment.
-The U.S. Postal Service lists the following items:
+The U.S. Postal Service lists the following items as prohibited or restricted:

 Aerosol cans (Can be mailed through Retail Ground service only)